leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 **Algorithm**

-This optimized algorithm contains only two changes from the brute force approach: 1. the numbers are stored in a `HashSet` (or `Set`, in Python) to allow O(1) lookups, and we only attempt to build sequences from numbers that are not already part of a longer sequence.
+1. This optimized algorithm contains only two changes from the brute force approach:
+2.  the numbers are stored in a `HashSet` (or `Set`, in Python) to allow O(1) lookups, and we only attempt to build sequences from numbers that are not already part of a longer sequence.

-2. This is accomplished by first ensuring that the number that would immediately precede the current number in a sequence is not present, as that number would necessarily be part of a longer sequence.
+3. This is accomplished by first ensuring that the number that would immediately precede the current number in a sequence is not present, as that number would necessarily be part of a longer sequence.

 **Complexity Analysis**

 - Time complexity : *O*(*n*).

   Although the time complexity appears to be quadratic due to the `while` loop nested within the `for` loop, closer inspection reveals it to be linear.
 Because the `while` loop is reached only when `currentNum` marks the beginning of a sequence (i.e. `currentNum-1` is not present in `nums`), the `while` loop can only run for n iterations throughout the entire runtime of the algorithm.
-This means that despite looking like O*(*n*⋅*n*) complexity, the nested loops actually run in O(n + n) = O(n)* time.
+This means that despite looking like O*(*n*⋅*n*) complexity, the nested loops actually run in `O(n + n) = O(n)`* time.
 All other computations occur in constant time, so the overall runtime is linear.

 - Space complexity : *O*(*n*).

-  In order to set up O(1) containment lookups, we allocate linear space for a hash table to store the O(n)  numbers in `nums`.
+  In order to set up `O(1)` containment lookups, we allocate linear space for a hash table to store the `O(n)`  numbers in `nums`.
 Other than that, the space complexity is identical to that of the brute force solution.

 ```Java
 class Solution {